vrijraj/gradus-vrijraj/README.md

 # List Your Project

-You can highlight your project in the `readme.md` file and also fill out the provided [Google form](https://link-url-here.org) to share more about what you’ve built.
+You can highlight your project in the `readme.md` file and also fill out the provided [Google form](https://bit.ly/gradus-directory) to share more about what you’ve built.

-## View codelabs Built with Gradus
+## View codelabs Build with Gradus

 1. [Vrijraj Codelabs](https://codelab.vrijraj.xyz)